greenstick/bootstrapping-package-management-on-exacloud/README.md

 * It may not be strictly required to set the build variables above unless you're compiling your own source code (i.e. in C/C++, etc.), but it's nonetheless a good idea to set them up so you won't encounter any future problems should the occasion arise.

 #### Reap The Rewards (and Some Final Details)!
-Finally, some packages that may be of interest to install (because that's what we're really after, right?)
+Finally, some packages that may be of interest to install *while not on the head node* (because that's what we're really after, right?)
 ```
 #
 # Some Languages